 This document was submitted as a dissertation in August 2011 in partial fulfillment of the requirements of the doctoral degree in public policy analysis at the Pardee RAND Graduate School.
 The faculty committee that supervised and approved the dissertation consisted of Eric Larson (Chair), Jerrold Green, and Carolyn Wong.

-This report is part of the RAND Corporation dissertation series.
-PRGS dissertations are produced by graduate fellows of the Pardee RAND Graduate School, the world's leading producer of Ph.D.'s in policy analysis.
-The dissertations are supervised, reviewed, and approved by a PRGS faculty committee overseeing each dissertation.
+This publication is part of the RAND dissertation series.
+Pardee RAND dissertations are produced by graduate fellows of the Pardee RAND Graduate School, the world's leading producer of Ph.D.'s in policy analysis.
+The dissertations are supervised, reviewed, and approved by a Pardee RAND faculty committee overseeing each dissertation.

-The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
+RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.